Multipart Types

 response.add_part("part2", part2)

-There is a specialized MultipartOk response class is used to easily return a MultipartArray body.
-It just simply takes care of properly encoding the body as "multipart/form-data", with a proper "Content-Type" header specifying the boundary of each part.
-The response is registered as :multipart_ok.
+It just simply takes care of properly encoding the body as "multipart/form-data", with a proper "Content-Type"

 Upon rendering, this response class will also take care of properly dumping each parts according to its "Content-Type" header, using any applicable handlers registered with Praxis.
-See Handlers for more details on how to define and register custom handlers.
+See Handlers

 Parsing multipart object

-If we are trying to inspect an instance of a MultipartArray (i.e., a request.payload object when that's defined a one), we have two options:
+If we are trying to inspect an instance of a MultipartArray

-• consider the object as an array of parts, and use the standard Ruby Array and Enumerable methods.
-In this case you will get an instance of MultipartPart everytime (potentially with repeated part names if there were indeed multiple part with the same name).
+everytime (potentially with repeated part names if there were indeed multiple part with the same name).

 Crafting MultipartArray objects

-To create a MultipartArray instance we can simply instantiate the object from the class, and start adding MultipartPart instances through use push(part) or push(*parts).
+.
 Doing so it will validate the part names and coerce any headers and payload as applicable.

-The MultipartPart object have the following methods:
+object have the following methods:

-• payload: the part body data
+: the part body dataheaders

-• filename: filename, if applicable
+: filename, if applicable

 Here you have an example action that shows how to read and genarate multipart payloads.
 This silly action will loop over the parts received in the action, and will generate an outgoing multipart response that has as many parts as received.
-Each of the generated parts will have a simple string body and a Special header as well.
-Note that this assumes the bulk_create action has been defined as receiving a MultipartArray payload, which supports the .each method to loop over the individual parts.
+Each of the generated parts will have a simple string body and a Special

 def bulk_create